-Understanding Children will: continue, copy and create repeating patterns Children will: have other shapes within it, just as numbers can explore the composition of numbers to 10 Children will: Children will: verbally count beyond 20, recognising the pattern of the counting system explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity Children will: the world (Plymouth Science) • find their way around the Reception areas • explore the school edible playground • talk about members of thei immediate family and community • name and describe people who are familiar to them • draw information from a simple map • comment on images of familiar situations in the pa • compare and contrast characters from stories, including figures from the past • learn new vocabulary • ask questions to find out me and to check what has been said to them • articulate their ideas and thoughts in well-formed sentences • describe events in some detail make bread (Little Red Hen) understand that some places are special to members of their community recognise that people have different beliefs and celebrate special times in different ways recognise some similarities and differences between life in this country and life in other countries recognise some environments that are different to the one in which they live. work out problems and organise thinking and activities, and to explain how learn about 'local heroes' e.g. fire fighters/police etc draw information from a simple map recognise some similarities and differences between life in this country and life in other countries understand the effect of changing seasons on the natural world around them talk about the lives of people around them and their roles in society explore the natural world around them describe what they see, hear and feel while they are outside recognise some environments that are different to the one in make pancakes plant beans and observe the environment explore the natural world around them describe what they see, hear and feel whilst outside recognise some environments that are different to the one in which they live understand some important processes and changes in the natural world around them, including the seasons know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class explore the natural world around them, making observations and drawing pictures of animals and plants understand the effect of changing seasons on the natural world around them. make comments about what they have heard and ask questions to clarify their understanding manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices learn about animals and their habitats compare environments talk about the lives of the people around them and their roles in society describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and (when appropriate) map explore the natural world around them, making observations and drawing pictures of animals and plants understand some important processes and changes in the natural world around them, including the seasons and changing states of matter understand the past through settings, characters and events encountered in books read in class and storytelling know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class understand some important processes and changes in the natural world around them, including the seasons and changing states of matter
+Understanding Children will: continue, copy and create repeating patterns Children will: have other shapes within it, just as numbers can explore the composition of numbers to 10 Children will: Children will: verbally count beyond 20, recognising the pattern of the counting system explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally Children will: compare quantities up to 10 in different contexts, recognising when one quantity is greater than, less than or the same as the other quantity Children will: the world (Plymouth Science) • find their way around the Reception areas • explore the school edible playground • talk about members of their immediate family and community • name and describe people who are familiar to them • draw information from a simple map • comment on images of familiar situations in the past • compare and contrast characters from stories, including figures from the past • learn new vocabulary • ask questions to find out more and to check what has been said to them • articulate their ideas and thoughts in well-formed sentences • describe events in some detail make bread (Little Red Hen) understand that some places are special to members of their community recognise that people have different beliefs and celebrate special times in different ways recognise some similarities and differences between life in this country and life in other countries recognise some environments that are different to the one in which they live. work out problems and organise thinking and learn about 'local heroes' make pancakes plant beans and observe the environment explore the natural world around them describe what they see, hear and feel whilst outside recognise some environments that are different to the one in which they live understand some important processes and changes in the natural world around them, including the seasons know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class explore the natural world around them, making observations and drawing pictures of animals and plants understand the effect of changing seasons on the natural world around them. make comments about what they have heard and ask questions to clarify their understanding manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices learn about animals and their habitats compare environments talk about the lives of the people around them and their roles in society describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and (when appropriate) map explore the natural world around them, making observations and drawing pictures of animals and plants understand some important processes and changes in the natural world around them, including the seasons and changing states of matter understand the past through settings, characters and events encountered in books read in class and storytelling know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class understand some important processes and changes in the natural world around them, including the seasons and changing states of matter